OpenGVLab/LAMM/README.md

 Download LAMM-Dataset from [here](https://opendatalab.com/LAMM/download).

- If you would like to download the entire LAMM Dataset and LAMM Benchmrak, you can do so from the opendatalab website using the provided [LAMM](https://opendatalab.com/LAMM/download) link.
+ If you would like to download the entire LAMM Dataset and LAMM Benchmark, you can do so from the opendatalab website using the provided [LAMM](https://opendatalab.com/LAMM/download) link.
 Here is the table illustrating the correspondence between each Meta file and image collection in the LAMM dataset:
 <details><summary> Instruction Data For Training</summary>

 - 2D_Instruct data